We launched 100% nuts and peanut powder

 Our recommendations are:

-This is due to the fact that peanut proteins have an important homology with those of nuts, with high cross-reactivity being observed.
-In the hypothetical case of allergic reaction with the mixture, the subsequent allergological study would determine which one or ones are responsible.
-In many cases, when the allergy appears, the child is usually sensitized to both peanuts and several nuts.
-Therefore, they do not consider that there is a clear advantage in introducing peanuts first.
+This is because peanut proteins have significant homology with those of tree nuts, showing a high cross-reactivity.
+In the hypothetical case of an allergic reaction to the mix, subsequent allergy testing would determine which one(s) are responsible.
+In many cases, when the allergy appears, the child is usually sensitized to both peanut and several tree nuts.
+Therefore, they do not consider there to be a clear advantage in introducing peanut first.

 Why is peanut included in the mix?